GourabGITHUB/Tripplit-Web/Public/Content/september.md

 🌅 Perfect for September: Explore the UNESCO World Heritage site's temples and palaces in pleasant, post-monsoon weather without the harsh sun.
 Enjoy coracle rides on the river and witness stunning sunsets over the historical ruins and lush scenery.

 🚲 Travel Tips: Rent a bicycle or scooter to navigate the vast site and discover hidden gems at your own pace.
 Wear comfortable walking shoes, as much of the exploration involves walking over uneven terrain.
+Happy Travel!